candera/podcastifier/README.md

 ````

 Then the resulting sound will be all of the sound samples in the vector concatenated
 together.
-Thus, in the example aboce,  the sound associated with `:podcast` will
+Thus, in the example above,  the sound associated with `:podcast` will
 be the theme music followed immediately by the interview.

 A keyword, in turn, evaluates to the sound associated with that keyword, so we could